Content | March 12, 2023

 Which isn’t to say that the actual content is any good, but the idea is already there.

 Your old content provides insights into your users

 Depending on the type of brand you are, and the industry you ply your trade in, users react in different ways.

-Analysing old content allows marketers to ascertain how users behave at specific messages, designs and calls to action.
+Analysing old content allows marketers to ascertain how users behave and engage with specific messages, designs and calls to action.
 This lets you know, ahead of you repurposing the piece, what’s effective and what’s not.